Videolab-Creators-Group/Tape-Track-Videopak/README.md

 ![image](Images/tape-track.png)

 Thanks!
 First, I’m excited you’re interested in trying out this crazy videopak I started making for myself!
 I’m not too sure this will ever be a “commercial” videopak offering, just because it’s limiting to design the UI for many kinds of devices, as well as the fact that I just don’t have the capacity (with my full time freelance graphic/UX design business) to make this function completely bug free.
-One of the beauties of the Videolab environment is that you can just make things for yourself…to experiment, test, or to enhance your own music.
-Please read all the info below, so you at least know the ins and outs of how to use this videopak, and the idea behind it.
+One of the beauties of the Videolab environment is that you can just make things for yourself…to experiment, test, or to enhance your own music. **Please read all the info below**, so you at least know the ins and outs of how to use this videopak, and the idea behind it.

 # Concepts

-Playing, Having Fun & Exploring
+# Playing, Having Fun & Exploring
 After collecting several synths and effects to connect to the OP-Z, I realized I was making less music..because I had to sit down in my music room and connect the OP-Z to things.
 This defeats one of the reasons I purchased it.
 It’s such a small, quick, inspiring instrument…I was losing some of the joy of sitting on the couch, making a track.
 I started thinking there were things I wasn’t fully exploring on the Z, mainly because I didn’t have every control easily tweakable…like an effects pedal.
 The Z comes fully equipped with effects and creative sound utilizations like the tape track, which is a full audio buffer, but I wasn’t pushing the envelope with anything.
 I thought, what if I made something that looked like a hardware device, with touch sensitive metal…like some circuit bent device, and added a cassette tape to it?!

-#onlyopz
+**#onlyopz**\
 Along with this epiphany, came the idea that I should really try and limit my track creation to only the OP-Z…just to push myself…and the little synth.
 As most people have guessed, I’m not a pro musician, and am having fun in my mid-40’s, exploring synth music.
 The Z seems perfect for this.
 As a side note, shoot me a link or something if you are creating #onlyopz tracks… I want to keep track of anyone doing that.

 # Videopak Info
 You really ought to read this, so you don’t get too frustrated with this “alpha release” software.
 - This videopak is HUGE.
 585 MB … I think it’s because I wanted the tape to look extra sharp and real, so the animation is made of high-res PNGs…and lots of them.
-- I can only confirm that the UI works on a 12” iPad Pro.
+- I can only confirm that the UI works on a **12” iPad Pro**.
 I designed it very specifically for the pixel dimensions of this iPad.
 This allowed me to control the design in minute detail, instead of having it work for all devices.
 Also I made the cassette actual size, so it would look proportioned right in videos or photos.
 From the top, this UI almost can pass for a piece of hardware.
 It probably cuts off on other devices.
 There probably is a way to make it fit on other devices, but would leave extra space around some of the edges.
 Also, the phone is too small.
-- The UI layer has to be turned off to exit the videopak.
+- The **UI layer has to be turned off to exit the videopak**.
 Some weird things happen when you make “UI Touch” controls with Videolab.
 Or at least, when I try it.
 It covers up the whole OP-Z app.
 You can’t get out of the Videopak.
-I put a hidden button in the top right corner of the UI that turns off the UI in the videopak, so you can exit the videopak.
+I put a hidden button in the **top right corner of the UI** that turns off the UI in the videopak, so you can exit the videopak.
 It also means you probably have to close the OP-Z app and open it again to re-load the videopak.
 I can fix this with an “On” button but haven’t yet.
-- Use at your own risk.
+- **Use at your own risk**.
 It’s all just midi messages, but I wouldn’t use on songs you have completely dialed in without backing up first.
 You may end up permanently changing some parameters, and your song may never stay the same.
 - It’s sending midi to the Tape Track, and both effects tracks.
 If you record anything while on the Motion track, sometimes it records the midi messages on those tracks also.
 - Most functions are on the UI, there are additional randomize functions on the motion track.
 - Current parameters aren’t changed until you change something on the UI. ***Sidenote***I still haven’t really understood how I can make videopak midi controls, control parameters relative to the current parameters on the synth.